OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Supported feature types when reading from a CF-1.8 convention compliant netCDF file include OGRPoint, OGRLineString, OGRPolygon, OGRMultiPoint, OGRMultiLineString, and OGRMultiPolygon.
-Due to slight ambiguities present in the CF-1.8 convention concerning Polygons versus MultiPolygons, the driver will always default to assuming a MultiPolygon is the geometry of a layer unless the attribute **part_node_count** is not present within that layers corresponding geometry container.
-Per convention requirements, the driver support reading from geometries with X, Y, and Z axes.
+Due to slight ambiguities present in the CF-1.8 convention concerning Polygons versus MultiPolygons, the driver will in most cases default to assuming a MultiPolygon for the geometry of a layer with **geometry_type** polygon.
+The one exception where a Polygon type will be used is when the attribute **part_node_count** is not present within that layer's geometry container.
+Per convention requirements, the driver supports reading from geometries with X, Y, and Z axes.

 Layers with a geometry type of Point or Point25D will cause the implicit creation of x,y(,z) variables for projected coordinate system, or